anshd258/weekday-react-redux/README.md

-# Getting Started with Appp
+# Getting Started with WeekDay App

 This app contains 3 majour folder :-
  - Components :- containing all the components of the ract app ui components